pandey407/form_architect/README.md

 #### Option Values and Form Data

-Selected option values are returned in the output map under the field's name:
+Selected option values are returned in the output map under the field's key:

 - **Single-select:**
   `"country": "us"`